 That said, this is a chain-driven bike, so you’ll still want to lubricate and check the tension of the chains on a monthly basis.
 This can be a little tedious, so athletes who don’t want to do any maintenance may prefer a belt-driven bike, though those do cost more.

 For tech capabilities, we gave this fan bike a 3 out of 5.
 You do get an LCD screen but it only allows you to track simple metrics.
-You can connect a heart rate monitor, though, as the screen is Bluetooth-compatible.
+The good news is that you can connect a heart rate monitor, as the screen is Bluetooth-compatible.
 It also has a device holder, so you can stream your own workouts from your personal cell phone.

 We also liked the turf tires, earning this bike a 4 out of 5 for conveniences.
 This makes it easy to move your air bike onto grass or around your garage gym.
-Plus, it has a removable fan guard, so you can decide when you do or don’t want the cool air hitting your face.
+Plus, it has a removable fan guard, so you can decide when you do or don’t want the cool air from one of the best fan bikes hitting your face.

 Best Budget Air Bike: Assault Fitness AssaultBike Classic